 What is an “audit “and what is a “review“?

 An audit is a very thorough inspection of a nonprofit organizations financial records and operating procedures by a Certified Public Accountant.
 The auditor renders an opinion regarding the organizations financial statements and accounting procedures.
 A review is a similar process that is less stringent and less costly than a full audit.
 An audit typically involves selective testing of individual transactions and verification of the financial statements by confirmations or inquiries to third parties (such as confirmation of accounts receivable or bank balances).
 A review, on the other hand, consists primarily of inquiries and analytical procedures.

-Is The Cailloux Foundation the same as the Kathleen C. Cailloux Family Trust?
+Is The Cailloux Foundation the same as the Kathleen C. Cailloux Family Foundation?

 No, The Cailloux Foundation is not associated with The Kathleen C. Cailloux Family Foundation.